mario-fan-games-galaxy/LumaSMS/README.md

   (TCSMS does not work with PHP7 but it will not be necessary later on)
 - MySQL 5.5 or higher

-You'll also want [Composer](https://getcomposer.org/) for PHP dependencies.
+You'll also want [pnpm](https://pnpm.js.org/) for dependencies.
-For public releases, we'll include the `vendor` directory for you so composer won't be necessary; right now this repo is primarily aimed at developers.
+For public releases, we'll include the `public/assets` and `vendor` directores for you this won't be necessary; right now this repo is primarily aimed at developers.

-To get going quick on Windows, just install XAMPP.
+To get going quick on Windows, XAMPP should get you a Apache/MySQL/PHP environment pretty quickly.

 ### Installing